EashwarIndia/opensplunk/REMOTE_WORK.md

 - send an email for the agenda first, before sync.

-  It may be a question list or a topic list.
+  The agenda may be a question list or a topic list.

   It can save a lot of time for both meeting holder and attendees.
 And everyone can be fully prepared.

 Skills
 =========